samuelduchesne/archetypal/docs/converter_idf.rst

 2. Schedules

 All schedules from the IDF file are translated.
-The translator is able to process all schedule types defined by EnergyPlus (see the different schedules_ for more information).
+The translator is able to process all schedule types defined by EnergyPlus (see the different schedule_ types for more information).
 Only day and week schedules are written in the output BUI file

 3. Gains